fglock/Perlito/README-perlito5-Java.md

 Regex differences
 -----------------

-  - regex modifiers /ismxgec work the same as Perl; other modifiers are not yet implemented.
+  - regex modifiers /ismxgecr work the same as Perl; other modifiers are not yet implemented.
       - `/xx` works
       - `/ee` works
-      - `/r` not implemented
+      - `/r`  works
       - `/g` has problems in certain backtracking zero-length-matches

   - regex variables `$1`, `$2`, ... and `$&`, `$'`, `` $` `` work; other variables are not yet implemented.